There are a lot of resources for the MBE portion of the bar exam these days.

 If you want to learn more about AdaptiBar, here’s my review of AdaptiBar.

 And hey, no one said you HAD to get AdaptiBar or UWorld.
-If you’re not sure where to start, I would personally start with Strategies & Tactics for the MBE and add on AdaptiBar or UWorld as needed.
+If you’re not sure whether you want to invest in either, I would personally start with Strategies & Tactics for the MBE and then add on UWorld or AdaptiBar as needed.
 You can always add either later instantly.

 But as UWorld says, “We Make Really Hard Stuff Easy to Understand.”